mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 };
 ```

-I was 🤯.
+🤯

 This is the perfect developer experience in my opinion.
 You just declare the data you want in a simple to understand query and the platform takes care of the rest ensuring that "messages" is updated whenever there is something new or updated.

-Critically this also works for queries for documents that reference other documents (joins).
+Critically this also works for queries that reference other documents (JOINs).
 So if one of those joined documents changes then the parent query is "invalidated" and updated.

 ## Flexible type-safe database schema

-I have been developing for [quite some time](https://mikecann.co.uk/about) now.
-Over the years I have worked with a great many databases.
+Over the [many](https://mikecann.co.uk/about) years of my development career I have worked with quite a few different databases.

-I started off with MySQL and MSSql then hopped on MongoDB when NoSQL was all the rage then migrated over to Postgres when the sugar-high wore off.
-In-between I have used hosted DBs like Parse, DynamoDB and Firebase too.
+I started off with MySQL and MSSQL then hopped on MongoDB when NoSQL was all the rage then migrated over to Postgres when the sugar-high wore off.
+In-between I used hosted DBs like Parse, DynamoDB and Firebase too.

 NoSQL databases were fun and scalable but I found that I ended up creating layers of abstraction around my database to enforce a "schema".
 I was basically re-creating a relational table structure on top of NoSQL which seemed crazy.
 So I made the leap to Postrgres which had the best of both, relational tables AND JSON columns.